-MicroStrategy, founded in 1989, is one of the best known vendors in the business intelligence market worldwide.
-In 2003, it became the first vendor to release a fully integrated product that provides formatted reports, dashboards and interactive analysis in a single solution using the same infrastructure.
-With its library of statistical and advanced data mining functions, the vendor offers comprehensive analytic capabilities for a wide variety of use cases.
+MicroStrategy is one of the best known vendors in the BI and analytics market worldwide.
+It was the first vendor to release a fully integrated end-to-end platform providing formatted reports, dashboards and interactive data discovery in a unified software.
+With its leading semantic model, scalability and multiple options to embed insights, the vendor offers comprehensive analytics capabilities for a wide variety of use cases.

 User & Use Cases

 MicroStrategy ONE is a comprehensive BI and analytics platform.
 Almost all respondents to this year’s survey use it for traditional BI tasks such as enterprise reporting and dashboards.
 Self-service is also a strength illustrated by the huge share of business users using it for data analysis.
 The high numbers for each of the three application types demonstrate that MicroStrategy ONE is capable of servicing pervasive needs.